Junebuggi/SYSC3303_GroupProject_L2G1/README.txt

  	   if it should stop.
 It also changes the states of the state machine.
 ElevatorButton.java
-	-> This class simulates a floor button inside an elevator ElevatorState.java
+	-> This class simulates a floor button inside an elevator ElevatorGUI.java
+	-> Creates a GUI that display the messages of each elevator thread in their respective states ElevatorState.java
 	-> This interface holds all the methods that the Elevator States use to implement the logic.
 ElevatorSubsystem.java